S1mpleGChen/Graph-Crossformer-for-Multivariate-Spatial-Temporal-Forecasting/README.md

 This repository contains the research code for our work on multivariate PV and load forecasting with graph neural networks and cross-scale temporal modeling.

-The project was developed as part of a collaboration between NYU and USC.
-Codebase organized and maintained by **Guibin (Jeremy) Chen**, with contributions from an MSc student.
+The project was completed by an M.S. student under my co-supervision, with my contributions to the model design, experimental setup, and technical guidance.

 ## Overview